Within the final piece, one will find a sense of truth, perhaps a moment that you've seen or experienced.

 YoYo's aesthetic is visceral and expressive.
-What begins with a strictly defined intent, composition and color scheme is rarely visible in the finished piece.
-Layers of cut and dyed watercolor paper are strategically places over rough sketches.
-Because of this layering, the work is most frequently done on wood panel.
+What begins with a strictly defined intent, composition, and color scheme is rarely visible in the finished piece.
+Layers of cut and dyed watercolor paper are strategically places over rough sketches, and because of this layering, the artwork was carried out frequently on wood panel.

-In 2018 YoYo began to thing about ideas surrounding vulnerability and what it means for people of color, particularly, black women.
-She decided to name it “Time Off. ” Her current series, “Bruised Bananas are Sweeter,” tackles the same idea, but for black men.
+In 2018, YoYo began to think about vulnerability and what it means for people of color, particularly black women.
+She decided to name it "Time Off."
+Her current series, "Bruised Bananas are Sweeter," tackles the same idea, but for black men.

 These series marked a shift in Yoyo Lander's artistic approach, in which the context now plays a significant role in the depiction of the individual(s).